amogod/harMAN/README.md

 ## Debugging Tips

-During development, it's useful to get more information from erro
+During development, it's useful to get more information from errors, such as stack traces.
+Providing a function to `customForma